 Decorating a room with fabric wall panels is a great way to make a room feel cosier and more sophisticated.

-The most popular use of fabric wall panels is in the bedroom on the wall behind the bed.
+The most popular use of upholstered wall panels is in the bedroom on the wall behind the bed.
 Doing this both acts as a headboard for bed and also creates a feature in the room which can really help to bring the room together and add that finishing touch.

-Fabric wall panels are also popular in other rooms – it all depends on what type of aesthetic and ambience you are trying to create.
+Upholstered wall panels are also popular in other rooms – it all depends on what type of aesthetic and ambience you are trying to create.

 When drafting your design for your fabric wall panels keep in mind that the panels do not necessarily have to cover the entire wall and it is entirely up to you how you go about this.